atl-tw/world-engine/README.md

 task download(type:InstallTerraform){
     terraformVersion = "0.12.2" // ← optional, defaults to 0.12.3
     terraformDownloadUrl = "https://releases.hashicorp.com/terraform/0.12.3/terraform_0.12.2_solaris_amd64.zip"
     // ⬑ this is important.
-It will only detect 64 bit versions for windows/mac/linux.
+It will only detect x64 versions for windows/mac/linux.
 If you are
     // not using one of these, you need to specify the full download URL zip path
     // also clobbers the terraformVersion property
 }